mjbright/Talks/2017-Mar-UnikernelTechnologies/2017-Mar-UnikernelTechnologies.md

 ## Agenda

-- What are unikernels ?
+- What are Unikernels ?
   - What they are not.

-- Why are they needed ?
+- Why Unikernels ?
   - Advantages / Characteristics
   - Application domains

 - Implementations

-- Baremetal anyone ?
+- Usage: Baremetal anyone ?

 - Where’s it all heading ?

 - Demos

 .left[.footnote[.vlightgray[ @mjbright ]]]